WordPress allows you to create custom layouts for all of your pages. These custom layouts are called templates.

 - Paste the image code and styling right before the content.

-- Just add this code to the page.
+- Add the following code to the page:

 - Go to Pages > Add new.